RCC DREAMers Program

 - Not hold a valid non-immigrant visa (F, J, H, L, A, E etc.).
 To be eligible for the AB 540 program, you must submit the California Nonresident Tuition Exemption form to the Admissions and Records Office of the college where you are enrolled, or intend to enroll.

-The California Dream Act Application opens on October 1st each year for the upcoming
+The California Dream Act Application (CADAA) opens on October 1st each year for the

-Even if you completed the Dream Act Application a year ago, you will need to complete it again during the current filing period to be eligible for aid.
-In order to be considered for a Cal Grant, students must submit a Non-SSN GPA Verification Form in addition to the online Dream Act Application.
+Even if you completed the CADAA Application a year ago, you will need to complete it again during the current filing period to be eligible for aid.
+Contact the financial aid office at firstname.lastname@example.org for questions about which CADAA application to submit.

 AB 130 allows eligible AB 540 students to apply for and receive scholarships derived from nonstate funds at all California public colleges and universities.
 These include scholarships funded through private donors, alumni contributions and individual departmental efforts.
 Students must apply and compete for available awards as determined by their respective college or university.
 This bill went into effect on January 1, 2012.